Federal Government To Inspect North Carolina Election Equipment Over Hacking Fears

 The leaked NSA report also said that the Russians spoofed a second company, "U.S. Company 2," and sent out a test email that offered election-related products and services.
 It is not publicly known which company was spoofed, or what the Russians were ultimately trying to do.

-The Russians also sent test e-mails to what appeared to be two fake accounts set up to look like they could provide voters with absentee ballots, according to the leaked NSA report.
+The Russians also sent test emails to what appeared to be two fake accounts set up to look like they could provide voters with absentee ballots, according to the leaked NSA report.
 Again, it's unknown what the ultimate aim was, and whether there were other vendors and election officials whose systems were attacked or involved.

-The increased reliance on electronic pollbooks, like those used in Durham County, has also raised security concerns because the equipment can be connected at some point to the internet or an election board's network to get voter roll information, increasing their vulnerability to cyberattacks.
+The increased reliance on electronic poll books, like those used in Durham County, has also raised security concerns because the equipment can be connected at some point to the Internet or an election board's network to get voter roll information, increasing their vulnerability to cyberattacks.

 NPR's Up First is the news you need to start your day.